rahul-ti/zoomwebsdk/README.md

 The integration was found to be feasible.

-Project Status: Development in progress by exteral agency
+Project Status (April 2021): Development in progress by external agency